Almost everywhere you go, someone is always asking for a PSA birth certificate.

 - Mother’s complete maiden name (last name, first name, middle initial)

-Afterward, you will choose whether this certificate will be delivered to an embassy or not.
+Afterward, you will choose whether this certificate will be delivered to an embassy.
 If yes, you have to select from the dropdown list provided which of the following embassies it will be delivered to:

 - US Embassy in Manila